Nayade2lu/project2018-lucia_saura/README.md

  *initiate ipython and try the commands in the terminal first, then copy the code into the python file

+#### Results from the data analysis of the mean of each column
+Setosa sepal length mean: 5.006
+Setosa sepal width: 3.418
+Setosa petal length: 1.464
+Setosa petal width: 0.244

+Versicolor sepal length mean: 5.936
+Versicolor sepal width: 2.77
+Versicolor petal length: 4.26
+Versicolor petal width: 1.326

+Virginica sepal length mean: 6.588
+Virginica sepal width: 2.974
+Virginica petal length: 5.552
+Virginica petal width: 2.026

+From this results we can extract that setosa could be the variety with more diferentiate parameters specially on the petal length and width.
+The petal width and length results could be used as an orientative number to categorize the Iris setosa.

+Versicolor and Virginica have similar mean for the sepal width.
+Except from the width, the Iris Virginica is higher in sepal length, petl length and petal width.
+These three measurements could help to diferentiate Virginica from Versicolor.

+Despite the previous analysis, the mean should be taken as an orientative parameter not as an absolute one in order to categorise the three varieties.

 More references:
 Histograms: